Residential Tenancies and Coronavirus (COVID19)

 The Government has brought into force the Coronavirus Act 2020 (“the Act”) that deals with a whole range of issues the current pandemic has created.
 One of the matters dealt with by the Act is in relation to the issue of residential tenancies and what it means for tenants affected by cash flow who could face losing possession, as well as for landlords whose tenants are struggling to pay the rent.

 The majority of tenancies in England and Wales are assured shorthold tenancies and it is these that the Act seeks to protect.
-The emergency provisions last until 30 September 2020 (although this could be extended if the Government felt it necessary to do so).

 It is worth pointing out that despite the assistance given under the Act, tenants remain liable to pay rent as normal, although landlords should be flexible in their approach.
 It would be wise, for example, if a tenant was struggling to pay rent for them to be in touch with the landlord who ought to be prepared to agree some temporary rental arrangements to help the tenant through.
 Any rental “holiday” does not mean that the tenant would be relieved of the liability to pay the rent, unless the landlord agreed to it, but the landlord could for example agree immediately to reduce rent for a short period and then seek to recover the shortfall pro-rata over the remaining term or even write it off.